-Barker Review of Land Use Planning: Final Report 2006 Commissioned globalization a sustainable dev - enhancing th - improving the by the Chancellor and Deputy Prime Minister the report reviews the planning system in England in the context of nd how planning policies and procedures can better deliver economic growth and prosperity alongside other velopment goals.
-The final report sets out recommendations under the key themes: e responsiveness of the system to economic factors; e efficiency of the system to reduce the costs associated with delivering desired outcomes; that there is an appropriate use of land.
-Streamlining policy and processes through reducing policy guidance, unifying consent regimes and reforming plan-making at the local level so that future development plan documents can be delivered in 18-24 months rather than three or more years; Updating national policy on planning for economic development (PPS4), to ensure that the benefits of development are fully taken into account in plan-making and decision-taking, with a more explicit role for market and price signals; Introducing a new system for dealing with major infrastructure projects, based around national Statements of Strategic Objectives and an independent Planning Commission to determine applications; Ensuring that new development beyond towns and cities occurs in the most sustainable way, by encouraging planning bodies to review their green belts undaries and take a more positive approach to applications that will enhance the quality of their green belts; Removing the need for minor commercial developments that have little wider impact to require planning permission (including commercial microgeneration); Supporting the 'town-centre first' policy, but removing the requirement to demonstrate the need for development; In the context of the findings of the Lyons Inquiry into Local Government, to consider how fiscal incentives can be better aligned so that local authorities to achieve efficiencies of scale and scope, and an expanded sector, joint-working with other local authorities to achieve efficiencies of scale and scope, and an expanded role of the central support function ATLAS; Speeding up the appeals system, through the introduction of a Planning Mediation Service, better resourcing, and allowing Inspectors to determine the appeal route.
-From 2008-09 appeals should be completed in 6 months; and
+Barker Review of Land Use Planning: Final Report 2006 globalization a sustainable de - enhancing th - improving th I by the Chancellor and Deputy Prime Minister the report reviews the planning system in England in the context of and how planning policies and procedures can better deliver economic growth and prosperity alongside other velopment goals.
+The final report sets out recommendations under the key themes: ne responsiveness of the system to economic factors; e efficiency of the system to reduce the costs associated with delivering desired outcomes; g that there is an appropriate use of land.
+Objectives, Targets & Indicators Streamlining policy and processes through reducing policy guidance, unifying consent regimes and reforming plan-making at the local level so that future development plan documents can be delivered in 18-24 months rather than three or more years; Updating national policy on planning for economic development (PPS4), to ensure that the benefits of development are fully taken into account in plan-making and decision-taking, with a more explicit role for market and price signals; Introducing a new system for dealing with major infrastructure projects, based around national Statements of Strategic Objectives and an independent Planning Commission to determine applications; Ensuring that new development beyond towns and cities occurs in the most sustainable way, by encouraging planning bodies to review their green belt boundaries and take a more positive approach to applications that will enhance the quality of their green belts;

+Removing the need for minor commercial developments that have little wider impact to require planning permission (including commercial microgeneration); Supporting the 'town-centre first' policy, but removing the requirement to demonstrate the need for development; In the context of the findings of the Lyons Inquiry into Local Government, to consider how fiscal incentives c be better aligned so that local authorities are in a position to share the benefits of local economic growth; Enhancing efficiencies in processing applications via greater use of partnership working with the private sector, joint-working with other local authorities to achieve efficiencies of scale and scope, and an expander role of the central support function ATLAS; Speeding up the appeals system, through the introduction of a Planning Mediation Service, better resourcin and allowing Inspectors to determine the appeal route.
+From 2008-09 appeals should be completed in 6 months; and can ; ded --- -----------------